cockroachdb/docs/src/current/cockroachcloud/managed-backups.md

 ### Basic clusters

 Cockroach Labs will take a managed backup every 24 hours.
-You can also disable managed backups.
 By default, managed backups will be retained for 30 days in {{ site.data.products.basic }} clusters.

 Once a cluster is deleted, Cockroach Labs retains the backup for 30 days.
-The retained backups are not available for restore using the Cloud Console.
 If an organization is deleted, you will lose access to all of the managed backups that Cockroach Labs has taken of the cluster after 30 days.

 To restore a backup from a deleted cluster, you must contact the [Cockroach Labs Support team](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/support-resources).